ISRAEL IS THE CHURCH

 But until that time, earthly Jerusalem is Hagar—that is, the concubine whose children cannot be heirs with Isaac.

-For it is written, that Abraham had two sons, the one by a bondmaid, the other by a freewoman.
-But he who was of the bondwoman was born after the flesh; but he of the freewoman was by promise.
-(Galatians 4:22,23)
+For it is written that Abraham had two sons: the one by a bondwoman, the other by a freewoman.

 Again we find that spiritual Israel always is by promise, never by mere fleshly lineage.
 Ishmael was born of Hagar, the slave woman.
 Isaac was born of Sarah, the free woman.
 The physical Jew is born of the flesh, and sometimes by the promise as well, thus becoming a true Jew, a true member of the royal priesthood.

-Which things are an allegory: for these are the two covenants; the one from the mount Sinai, which gendereth to bondage, which is Agar.
-For this Agar is mount Sinai in Arabia, and answereth to Jerusalem which now is, and is in bondage with her children.
-(Galatians 4:24,25)
+for this Hagar is Mount Sinai in Arabia, and corresponds to Jerusalem which now is, and is in bondage with her children— (Galatians 4:24,25)

 Paul is pointing out to us the way we should interpret the persons, things, and circumstances of the Old Testament.
 They are allegories.
 They portray spiritual truth.
 They happened for our benefit who are recipients of the Kingdom of God through Christ.